-- Notes: 1.
-Mr. Haruhiko Gyoda and Mr. Yukio Muro are Outside Corporate Auditors of the Company.
-The Company has designated them independent auditors in accordance with the regulations of the Tokyo Stock Exchange and notified therein. - 2.
-Mr. Kenichi Fujiwara is a substitute Corporate Auditor (substitute Outside Corporate Auditor) of the Company.
-The Company plans to designate him an independent auditor in accordance with the regulations of the Tokyo Stock Exchange and notify therein in the event that he assumes the office as Outside Corporate Auditor. - 3.
-Mr. Jiro Makino is an Outside Director of the Company.
-The Company has designated him an independent director in accordance with the regulations of the Tokyo Stock Exchange and notified therein. - 4.
+- 2. Mr. Hiroshi Kurimoto is Outside Director of the Company.
+The Company has designated him as an independent director in accordance with the regulations of the Tokyo Stock Exchange and has notified therein. - 3.
+Ms. Noriko Sekiguchi is a candidate for Outside Director.
+The Company plans to designate her as an independent director in accordance with the regulations of the Tokyo Stock Exchange and notify therein in the event that her election as Outside Director is approved at this General Meeting of Shareholders. - 4.
+There are no business relationships between Mr. Takeo Kosugi and Matsuo & Kosugi, and the Company. - 5.
+There are no business relationships between Ms. Noriko Sekiguchi and Sekiguchi CPA Office, and the Company. - 6.
 No conflict of interest exists between the Company or any Director of the Company and any of the above persons.